Background Events - September 1939-March 1940

 destroyers called at Malta in turn to refuel, in order

 AFRIDI, SIKH, MOHAWK, GURKHA.
 In addition, SIKH entered the

 repairs.
-MOHAWK departed Malta on the 7th and Gibraltar on the 9th to return
+MOHAWK departed Malta on the 7th and Gibraltar on

-to England, reached Portland on the 11th, refuelled at Harwich and arrived at
+to England, reached Portland on the 11th, refuelled at

 Humber on the 12th to join Rosyth Command.